 Each academic course and clinical assignment of this program is designed to provide the student with the necessary skills to meet the requirements of working in diagnostic radiology at the entry level.
-Each course syllabi contains competencies and objectives as outlined by the American Society of Radiologic Technologists (ASRT), American Registry of Radiologic Technologists (ARRT), and the Alabama Department of Post-Secondary Education (ALDPE).
+Each course syllabi contains competencies and objectives as outlined by the American Society of Radiologic Technologists (ASRT), American Registry of Radiologic Technologists (ARRT), and the Private School Licensure Division of the Alabama Community College System.
 Syllabi are made available to students at the beginning of each quarter, but may be obtained in PD's office or the office of the School Agent.